Jacob Turney: Career

+Congress

 Turney was elected as a Democrat to the Forty-fourth and Forty-fifth Congresses.
 He served on the Privileges and Elections, Mines, Territories and Currencies Committees.
 He played a key role in the passage of the Bland-Allison Act which reintroduced the legality of silver currency.

+Later career and death

 After leaving Congress, he resumed the practice of law.

 He died in Greensburg in 1891 and was interred in St. Clair Cemetery.